- Why Should You Have an Ultrasound Scan at 18th Week of Pregnancy?

-On an average, an ultrasound scan around 18-20 weeks of pregnancy may take from 30 to 45 minutes.
+On average, an ultrasound scan around 18-20 weeks of pregnancy may take from 30 to 45 minutes.

 How Is This Scan Performed?

 The radiologist will apply a gel on your abdominal region and run over a transducer over your belly.
-The scan is carried out in real time, which means what you will see on the screen, will be happening inside your womb during that time.
+The scan is carried out in real-time, which means that what you will see on the screen, will be happening inside your womb during that time.
 You may ask the doctor to explain the images that are flashed on the screen.
 The main purpose of an ultrasound scan is to assess the foetal health and well-being.

 What Can You See on 18 Week Scan?